Queer Lala Times

-Queer Lala Times (酷拉时报/酷拉時報), organized and published by the Chinese Lala Alliance (CLA) is a queer electronic publication that was publicly active in mainland China from 2013 to 2016.
-They operated on a number of online platforms, including Douban, WeChat, and Sina Weibo in mainland China, and Facebook for other Chinese-speaking regions across the globe.
+Queer Lala Times (酷拉时报/酷拉時報) was a queer electronic publication active in mainland China from 2013 to 2016.
+It was organized and published by the Chinese Lala Alliance (CLA), and operated on a number of online platforms (Douban, WeChat, Sina Weibo, Facebook).
 The publication looked at a wide variety of topics from lesbian and adopted intersectional approaches towards gender and sexuality that go beyond the predominant voices of the gay communities in China at that time.
 The publication emphasized the diversity of voices and feminism in the broader Chinese-speaking context.

+The word Lala

+Lala (拉拉) is a self-identifying term used by many lesbians in Chinese-speaking regions.

 The social environment

-The LGBTQ activism in mainland China can be dated back to 1995, which stemmed from concerns regarding HIV/AIDS transmission prevention among the gay Chinese population with NGO intervention and government support, hoping to combat the issue.
-This meant that the activism of gay Chinese would be fundamentally different from the lesbians in terms of the attention they could potentially seize and mobilize.
+LGBTQ activism in mainland China started in 1995, stemming from concerns regarding HIV/AIDS transmission prevention among the gay Chinese population with NGO intervention and government support, hoping to combat the issue.
+Thus activism of gay men in China was fundamentally different from the lesbians in terms of public awareness.
 With time, the focus of rights protection shifted from framing homosexuality as a public health issue to perceiving it as a human rights issue and a focal point for anti-discriminatory movements towards the sexual and gender minority populations by 2012.

-Lala (拉拉) is a self-identifying term used by many lesbians in Chinese-speaking regions.
 The terms used as well as the ideologies adopted in mainland China were undeniably influenced by Hong Kong and Taiwan, with Taiwan being recognized as one of the most liberal of all Chinese-speaking entities.
 The "internalization" processes of values that slowly began to take place in 2005 built the foundation for activism to later take place in mainland China.
 The transnational collaboration and alliance through social media was made possible through the greater exchanges of people across Chinese-speaking regions during the period of 2008 to 2016.
 They fuelled the increasing awareness and needs for activism, which eventually slowed after the 2016 Taiwan election.